mickdowling16/theskateroom/README.md

 - As a user I want to provide my email address to be kept up to date with the latest skating events happening
 - As a user I want to be able to easily find upcoming events on the website that I can go to
-- As an admin I want to be able to add event information to the website to keep the community up to date with upcoming events.
+- As a user I want to register my interest for an event to confirm I'll be going

 ### Epic 5 - Admin Functionality

 - As an admin I want to be able to see the product management page so I can make changes to front end
 - As an admin I want to add, remove or edit products on page to accurately represent the items being sold
+- As an admin I want to be able to add event information to the website to keep the community up to date with upcoming events.
+- As an admin I want to be able to record all interet in events to better manage number of people attending.

 ### Epic 6 - User Accounts